gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

 are automatically converted into their own pages at `gatsbygram.gatsbyjs.org/` and `gatsbygram.gatsbyjs.org/about/`.

-Gatsbygram's `about.js` is a simple React component with no query. `index.js` is more complex.
+Gatsbygram's `about.js` is a plain React component with no query. `index.js` is more complex.
 It queries for thumbnails for all images and has an infinite scroll implementation to lazy load in image thumbnails.